National Institute for Faculty Equity

 Workshops and Conference

 The National Institute for Faculty Equity offers annual Minority Faculty Development Workshops (MFDW) for early and mid-career engineering faculty who are members of underrepresented groups as defined by NSF (African American, Hispanic, and Native American).
 The workshops feature speakers from across the country and are aimed at providing opportunities for professional development in academia as well as support to those interested in pursuing their interests in entrepreneurship and working with industry.
-The topical pages within this website host presentations given at past workshops and at the 2008 ADVANCE conference:
+The topical pages within this website host presentations given at past workshops and at the 2008 ADVANCE conference.
+See below for more on the prior workshops and conferences.

 - 2012 Workshop: Engineering Enterprise and Innovation